 - Cope with harsh UV rays extremely well

 - Proffers better longevity and durability, with lesser chipping or peeling with age

 However, the caveat to this paint is the VOC content.
 Even those brands that claim they have low-VOC still carry harsh odors.
-The reason for this is exterior paint is laden with tons of chemicals.
+Having offered garage door services in San Diego for years, we know the reason for this is exterior paint is laden with tons of chemicals.
 It is why they resist molds and mildew, along with better resistance to fading for years.

 Therefore, professional painters will never use exterior paint for indoor use.
 The paint fumes are toxic.
 It can lead to allergic rhinitis, asthma, sinusitis, and other breathing issues.